mohangowdatdev/online-voting-system-DBMS-Project/README.md

 ## Usage

-- Visit `http://localhost:3000` in your browser to access the voting system.
+- Visit `http://localhost/online-vote/admin/` in your browser to access the admin login.
-- Register a new user account or log in with an existing one.
+- Login to admin dashboard using credentials 'mohan' and 'mohan.sjbit'.
-- Create voting categories and add candidates to them.
+- Add, Delete or Update existing voters and candidates.
-- Cast your votes for the candidates in each category.
+- Once admin things are done sign-out and goto `http://localhost/online-vote/` to access the voting system.
-- View real-time vote counts and results on the dashboard.
+- Cast the vote and submit.

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [APACHE 2.0 License](https://github.com/mohangowdatdev/online-voting-system-DBMS-Project?tab=Apache-2.0-1-ov-file).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.
+Also to keep my work supported I'm even open for sponsoring :D

 ## Contact

-For any questions or suggestions, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please contact via [MAIL](mailto:mohangowda.mgt@gmail.com) or catchup with me anywhere on [BIO LINK](https://mohangowdat.bio.link/).